mechmotum/mechmotum.github.io/content/setup-development-environment.rst

      - pip
      - python ==3.10  # you can specify versions
      - scipy
-     - spyder-kernels  # allows use access to this environment in spyder installed in base
+     - spyder-kernels  # allows access to this environment in spyder installed in base
      - sympy
      - yeadon